Entoprocta: Fossil record

 In 1992 J.A.
 Todd and P.D.
 Taylor concluded that Dinomischus was not an entoproct, because it did not have the typical rounded, flexible tentacles, and the fossils showed no other features that clearly resembled those of entoprocts.
 In their opinion, the earliest fossil entoprocts were specimens they found from Late Jurassic rocks in England.
 These resemble the modern colonial genus Barentsia in many ways, including: upright zooids linked by a network of stolons encrusting the surface to which the colony is attached; straight stalks joined to the stolons by bulky sockets with transverse bands of wrinkles; overall size and proportions similar to that of modern species of Barentsia.

 Another species, Cotyledion tylodes, first described in 1999, was larger than extant entoprocts, reaching 8–56 mm in height, and unlike modern species, was "armored" with sclerites, scale-like structures.
 C. tylodes did have a similar sessile lifestyle to modern entoprocts.
 The identified fossils of C. tylodes were found in 520-million-year-old rocks from southern China.
 This places early entoprocts in the period of the Cambrian explosion.

-This entoproct interpretation of Cotyledion, however, has been questioned by Mark McMenamin, who considers it best interpreted as a stem group echinoderm based on the morphology of its stem sclerites.

 Family tree

 When entoprocts were discovered in the nineteenth century, they and bryozoans (ectoprocts) were regarded as classes within the phylum Bryozoa, because both groups were sessile animals that filter-fed by means of a "crown" of tentacles that bore cilia.
 However, from 1869 onwards, increasing awareness of differences, including the position of the entoproct anus inside the feeding structure and the difference in the early pattern of division of cells in their embryos, caused scientists to regard the two groups as separate phyla.
 "Bryozoa" then became just an alternative name for ectoprocts, in which the anus is outside the feeding organ.
 However, studies by one team in 2007 and 2008 argue for sinking Entoprocta into Bryozoa as a class, and resurrecting Ectoprocta as a name for the currently identified bryozoans.

 The consensus of studies from 1996 onwards has been that entoprocts are part of the Trochozoa, a protostome "superphylum" whose members are united in having as their most basic larval form the trochophore type.
 The trochozoa also include molluscs, annelids, flatworms, nemertines and others.
-However, scientists disagree about which phylum is mostly closely related to enctoprocts within the trochozoans.
+However, scientists disagree about which phylum is mostly closely related to entoprocts within the trochozoans.
 An analysis in 2008 re-introduced the pre-1869 meaning of the term "Bryozoa", for a group in which entoprocts and ectoprocts are each other's closest relatives.